-- during their induction -- the anaesthetists, when they - came and during induction, that they would have been - inducted into the TV fluids for children, but I'm not - sure about that.
-It would have been a medical matter. - 5 $\,$ Q. It would clearly have been good practice to induct them - to that effect. - A. Yes.
+- 1 during their induction -- the anaesthetists, when they - 2 came and during induction, that they would have been - 3 inducted into the IV fluids for children, but I'm not - sure about that.
+It would have been a medical matter. - 5 Q. It would clearly have been good practice to induct them to that effect.
+6 - A. Yes.
 I would have thought they were.
-I know they are - now, but at that time I'm not aware whether they did get - 10 Q. Again, it would have been good practice to induct all of - the surgeons into that practice.
-11 - 12 A. Yes. - 13 Q. Because the inquiry has heard from Mr Makar, who was the - 14 surgeon in Raychel's case, who wrote the prescription - for preoperative fluids.
-He has expressed his surprise 15 16 - that the prescription that he wrote preoperatively was 17 then taken and used post-operatively.
-He says he's - surprised on a number of levels, but primarily he said - 19 he would not be writing blind a prescription for the - 20 post-operative situation when he doesn't know what that - 21 post-operative situation is.
-Again, that was the - 22 - 23 A. Yes. - 24 O. Looking at it now, it was clearly an unsafe practice; - 25 would you agree?
+I know they are - 8 now, but at that time I'm not aware whether they did get any training. - 10 Q. Again, it would have been good practice to induct all of the surgeons into that practice.
+11 - 12 A. Yes. - 13 Q. Because the inquiry has heard from Mr Makar, who was the 14 surgeon in Raychel's case, who wrote the prescription - for preoperative fluids.
+He has expressed his surprise 15 - that the prescription that he wrote preoperatively was - 17 then taken and used post-operatively.
+He says he's - 18 surprised on a number of levels, but primarily he said - 19 he would not be writing blind a prescription for the - 20 post-operative situation when he doesn't know what that - 21 post-operative situation is.
+Again, that was the - 22 practice. - 23 A. Yes. - 24 0.
+Looking at it now, it was clearly an unsafe practice; 25 would you agree?

-- A. Well, with what we know now, yes, I would agree. - 2 Q. In terms of those who knew or ought to have known about - this, could I have up on the screen, please, - 026-014-028?
-This is a letter directed to - Mr Paul Bateson, clinical director, surgical - directorate, from Dr Nesbitt.
-You're alluded to in the - middle paragraph, Mrs Millar, and I understand from your - witness statement that you acknowledge receiving a copy

-- 10 A. Yes. - 11 O. You are copied into it, clearly referenced at the bottom - 12 of the page.
-He is at that stage clearly in the throes - 13 of putting into place and perhaps has put into place - a change in the post-operative fluid regime for 14 - paediatric cases.
-He's moving from No. 18 Solution to 15 - 16 Hartmann's.
-He says in the middle paragraph: - "The problem in the children's ward seems to be - that, even if Hartmann's was prescribed, it was changed 18 - to No. 18 by default.
-I therefore asked Sister Millar 19 - 20 to change this policy so that, for surgical children, - 21 the default solution became Hartmann's." - Clearly, you had an interaction or liaison with - 23 Dr Nesbitt on this issue. - 24 A. Yes.
-That was the day following the critical review - meeting on 12 June.
-There was a lot of discussion around the use of Solution No. 18 and whether we should
+3 this, could I have up on the screen, please, 4 026-014-028?
+This is a letter directed to 5 Mr Paul Bateson, clinical director, surgical 6 directorate, from Dr Nesbitt.
+You're alluded to in the 7 middle paragraph, Mrs Millar, and I understand from your 8 witness statement that you acknowledge receiving a copy 9 of this letter.
+10 A. Yes.
+11 Q. You are copied into it, clearly referenced at the bottom 12 of the page.
+He is at that stage clearly in the throes 13 of putting into place and perhaps has put into place 14 a change in the post-operative fluid regime for 15 paediatric cases.
+He's moving from No. 18 Solution to 16 Hartmann's.
+He says in the middle paragraph: 17 "The problem in the children's ward seems to be 18 that, even if Hartmann's was prescribed, it was changed 19 to No. 18 by default.
+I therefore asked Sister Millar 20 to change this policy so that, for surgical children, 21 the default solution became Hartmann's."
+22 Clearly, you had an interaction or liaison with 23 Dr Nesbitt on this issue.